AndieWill510/tinydoor/Options/044-behavior-is-not-the-whole-person.md

 That makes it tempting.

-You can count it.

-You can chart it.

-You can reward it.
+You can count it, chart it, reward it.

 You can punish it.